nmagroup1/crypto-trust-standard/README.md

 ## Overview

-The Crypto Trust Standard (CTS) is an open initiative originated by [NMA Consulting Group](https://nmaconsultinggroup.com) to define a mandatory, verifiable safety framework for cryptocurrency projects.
+The Crypto Trust Standard (CTS) is an open initiative published and maintained by [NMA Consulting Group](https://nmaconsultinggroup.com) — a mandatory, verifiable safety framework for cryptocurrency projects.

 The crypto market loses **$10 billion+ per year** to fraud — not because the blockchain hides it, but because no entity has bundled the available protections into a single enforced standard that exchanges require before listing.